5lad/data-analytics-projects/academic-projects/pubg-project/README.md

 # designing-pubg-player-database
-This dir contains a PUBG (PlayerUnknown's Battlegrounds, an online multiplayer shooter game) group project I worked on as part of the Managing Data Resources (IS 465) class at Boston University in Spring 2018.
+This dir contains a PUBG (=PlayerUnknown's Battlegrounds, an online shooter game) group project I worked on as part of the Managing Data Resources (IS 465) class at Boston University in Spring 2018.
 What we did:
 1. Designed a fictional relational database for the game
 2. Generated life-like data entries
 3. Populated the database with those entries